Wave Height Calculator — Kilometers

 Formula

-The relationship behind this tool is: Simplified: H ≈ 0.024 × wind_speed_kn² (open water, fetch-limited)
+Core relationship: Simplified: H ≈ 0.024 × wind_speed_kn² (open water, fetch-limited)

 Significant wave height is approximated from wind speed.
 Actual height depends on fetch, duration, and depth.